 Know Your Rights—And Find Someone to Defend Them

-If you or a loved one has been involved in North Carolina house fire or has sustained serious burn injuries, our Wilmington personal injury law firm can help.
+If you or a loved one has been involved in North Carolina house fire or has sustained serious burn injuries, our Wilmington premises liability lawyers can help.
 While you focus on your recovery, we can assist you by dealing with the insurance adjusters or negotiating with the liable party so you can get the care you need.
 At Speaks Law Firm, we offer compassion and a helping hand for fire victims.
 Call us today at 910-341-7570 locally or 877-593-4233 toll-free to schedule a FREE, no-obligation consultation.